HermiloOrtega/TimeCardTracker/README.md

 ## Roadmap

 This tool does what it was built for.
-Future integrations being considered:
+The next phase is integration — embedding time tracking as a native module within internal business tools, eliminating the need to switch between systems.

+Planned improvements:

+- Integration with internal tools as an embedded module
 - Google Calendar / Outlook sync
-- Billing / invoicing export
+- Billing and invoicing export
-- Weekly summary email or report
+- Weekly summary reports
 - Mobile-friendly layout
-- Multi-device sync (already partially enabled by the MySQL backend)
+- Role-based access for team use

 ---